 In addition to his first book, Dr. Beorn has published work in Holocaust and Genocide Studies, Central European History, and Holocaust Studies: A Journal of Culture and History in addition to chapters in several edited volumes.
 He has been awarded Fulbright Foundation, Harry Frank Guggenheim Foundation, and Claims Conference fellowships.

 Dr. Beorn was previously the inaugural Louis and Frances Blumkin Professor of Holocaust and Genocide Studies and assistant professor of History at the University of Nebraska- Omaha.
-He teaches courses in Holocaust History, Comparative Genocide, German history, Eastern European history, Antisemitism, Modern European History, Jewish History, Historical Methodology, and Public History, in addition to survey courses in World History (both parts I and II).
+He teaches courses in Holocaust History, Comparative Genocide, German history, Eastern European history, Antisemitism, Modern European History, Jewish History, Historical Methodology, Digital History, and Public History, in addition to survey courses in World History (both parts I and II).

 Outside of academia, he serves as a consultant to the United States Holocaust Memorial Museum particularly in their programs aimed at military personnel.
 He has co-written a training module in ethical military decision-making for ROTC cadets based on his research.
 He also researches and writes web content for the USHMM Online Encyclopedia.
 Dr. Beorn has worked since 2007 with the Museum of Jewish Heritage in New York City.
 He consulted on their 2009 exhibit “The Shooting of Jews in Ukraine: Holocaust by Bullets.”
 In addition, he continues to serve the museum in its American Service Academy Program, leading discussions on the German Army and the Holocaust.
 He also served as the executive director of the Sam and Frances Fried Holocaust and Genocide Education Fund in Omaha, NE.